 These verses are a parable on recompense for moral behavior.
 Should one's previous activity (the hands and feet) or one's preferred way of thinking and judging (the eye) cause one to fail the tests of loyalty to God, one must put an end to such behavior.
 For it is better to endure the difficulties of ending them now, than to be requited with pain (in the life to come).

-The punishment described in Verse 48 uses images drawn from Isaiah 66:24.
 It is crucial to remember that for Jesus, "punishment" is not God getting mad and beating up bad guys.
 It is simply the logical consequence of what has gone before.
 If you do bad things, bad things result.
 It's that simple.

 Far be it for me to quibble with Malina, but if the verb tenses have been correctly translated into English, then this is a parable about PREVENTION not punishment: Stop doing whatever is causing you to stumble.
 And given that hands, feet, and eyes are a way of speaking about the whole self, the parable implies that there is no avoiding the need for such discipline.
-We will experience something that will cause us to stumble.
+We will experience things that will cause us to stumble.

-It is also important to note that this parable is a parable - it is not meant to be taken literally.
-But even as a metaphor there more shock in it than the gruesome images, because anyone who was missing a foot, hand or eye would not be allowed in the Temple.
+But even as a metaphor, there more shock in it than the gruesome images, because anyone who was missing a foot, hand or eye would not be allowed in the Temple.
 So Jesus is saying that it far more important to be loyal to God than it is to be able to observe religious practices.

 And even though it is a distinctly modern interpretation, I think the parable can also be heard as teaching:

 Don't pretend everything is perfect by looking pure and whole on the outside when you're in trouble inside.
-It is better to make your troubles known and get help to stop them now than to lead a seemingly perfect life only to later reap the hellish reward you have been hiding from.
+It is better to make your troubles known and get help to stop them now than to lead a seemingly perfect life only to later reap the hellish consequences you have been hiding from.

 The good news in this parable is not that Jesus expects us to show up in heaven completely intact, pure and unblemished.
 But rather that Jesus knows we will stumble and expects us to show up lame and scarred by the inner struggle to be true to our loyalty to God as frail and faulty human beings.